christophe-cr/web-upinfo/_ue/s1/concurrent-prog.md

 #
 title: "Concurrent Programming"
 logo: "logo_blanc.png"
-teaser: "In this course we will study how to design and implement parallel algorithms for modern multicore machines."
+teaser: "In this course we will study how to design and implement concurrent algorithms for modern multicore machines."
 categories:
   - S1
 tags: